 - To be open, friendly and enthusiastic. - Recognition and approval of their ideas, opinions and beliefs. - To know that action will take place immediately.

 The Persuader Style tends to respond to . . .

 - A personal contact requesting their help.

-- Your taking time to know and enjoy them personally.
+- Time you take to get to know and enjoy who they are.

 - Positive ideas and responses.

 In making decisions the Persuader Style will . . .